stlmc/stlmc.github.io/assets/files/cav2022-artifact/Readme.txt

 1. Artifact Overview
 =======================================

-The artifact can be downloaded from https://stlmc.github.io/cav2022-artifact.
+In this section, we explain the overview of our STLmc tool artifact.
 The artifact includes the following things:

   (1) a short demo of the STLmc tool,
   (2) a script to run the experiments in the paper, and